 What are the various technologies in 3D Printing?

 Various technologies together constitute 3D printing.
 Here is a brief of few famous technologies

-Fused Deposition Modeling (FDM): FDM works on an “additive” principle by laying down material in layers; a plastic filament or metal wire is unwound from a coil and supplies material to produce a part.
+Fused Deposition Modeling (FDM): Fused deposition modelling (FDM) works on an “additive” principle by laying down material in layers; a plastic filament or metal wire is unwound from a coil and supplies material to produce a part.
 The technology was developed by S. Scott Crump in the late 1980s and was commercialized in 1990.

 Stereolithography (SLA): Stereolithography is an additive manufacturing or 3D printing technology used for producing models, prototypes, patterns, and production parts up one layer at a time by curing a photo-reactive resin with a UV laser or another similar power source.